andrewwarrington/vesicle-cnn-2/README.md

 Before running the code, the datafile must be downloaded and unpacked.
 This is done automatically by calling the `download_data.sh` script.
 From there, navigating to ./vesiclecnn-2 will place you in the directory containing all of the scripts for training and deployment.

 We recommend however running the code from a Docker container for reproducibility and portability.
-Docker images are maintained on the Docker Hub, both for CPU and GPU training.
+Docker images are maintained on the Docker Hub, both for ([CPU](https://hub.docker.com/r/ajwarrington/vcnn2-cpu/)) and ([GPU](https://hub.docker.com/r/ajwarrington/vcnn2/)) training.
 The CPU version is considered stable, although the GPU version is not (the CUDA installation seems system dependent...).
 Therefore, for GPU training, we recommend building the docker image locally using the command `docker build -t ajwarringtion/vcnn2 -f Dockerfile.gpu .`.
 The image is then deployed using the command `nvidia-docker run -it ajwarrington/vcnn2`.
 Of course, CUDA, docker and nvidia-docker must be installed and configured for this to work.
+We use a modified version of the ([Deepo docker image](https://hub.docker.com/r/ufoym/deepo/)) as the baseimage for this.
+Deepo is a great, lightweight docker image that we found to be pretty usable for deep learning related tasks.

 Most of the functionality is in the `vesicle-cnn-2.py` script, with a collection of utilities defined in `util.py`.
 The default architecture is predefined in the main script.
 Modifications to the main architecture require changing the variables defined near the start of `vesicle-cnn-2.py`.